 Additional Sanctions – The following sanctions may also be imposed: exclusion and/or administrative ban from all or a portion of any University premises or any University-sponsored activity, as specified in the sanction, for a definite or indefinite period of time; an administrative no-contact order with an individual(s); alcohol/substance use assessment and education; anger management assessment and education; essay/reflection or research paper; mandatory assessment with a licensed counselor; community service and/or participation in educational programs; removal from intercollege athletic team and loss of athletic scholarship.

-3. Faculty, Staff, Affiliates, and Non-Affiliates (non-students) Respondents Sanctions
+3. Faculty, Staff, Affiliates, and Non-Affiliates (non-student) Respondents Sanctions

 Sanctions for non-student Respondents may include, but are not limited to, formal written warning, suspension without pay (vacation, holiday, or sick time benefits will be paid by UAH during suspension), imposed probation, reassignment of job responsibilities or duties, mandatory counseling, mandatory attendance at the Employee Assistance Program, demotion, ineligibility to receive raise or promotion, suspension of annual merit increase, decrease in salary, transfer, revocation of tenure, termination (including termination of tenured faculty), campus ban/no trespass warning from UAHPD, prohibition on further employment at the University, loss of University benefits for retirees, and referral to proper law enforcement authorities for prosecution.